drgarbage/sd-gezi-opera-example/README.md

     ```

 4. Change the host (http://localhost:7860) to your host address.
+5. Start the Stable Diffusion Web UI with following args:
+    ```
+    // webui-user.bat

+    set COMMANDLINE_ARGS= --share --listen --api --cors-allow-origins=*
+    ```
-5. Take a picture, or upload an image to start generation.
+6. Take a picture, or upload an image to start generation.
     - The camera should open by default; if it doesn't, check the security settings of your browser.
 For some mobile devices, camera access is only allowed when visiting with HTTPS.

 ## File structure